-For EWAOL virtualization distribution images, the K3s integration tests consider a cluster comprised of two nodes: the Control VM running a K3s server, and the Guest VM running a K3s agent which is connected to the server.
-The containerized test workload is configured to only be schedulable on the Guest VM, meaning that the server on the Control VM orchestrates a test application which is deployed and executed on the Guest VM.
-In addition to the same initialization procedure that is carried out when running the tests on a baremetal distribution image, initialization for virtualization distribution images includes connecting the Guest VM's K3s agent to the Control VM's K3s server (if it is not already connected).
-To do this, before the tests run, the Systemd service that provides the K3s agent on the Guest VM is configured with a Systemd service unit override that provides the IP and authentication token of the Control VM's K3s server, and this service is then started.
-The K3s integration test suite therefore expects that the target Guest VM is available when running on a virtualization distribution image, and will not create one if it does not exist.
+For EWAOL virtualization distribution images, the K3s integration tests consider a cluster comprised of multiple nodes: the Control VM running a K3s server, and each target Guest VM running a K3s agent which is connected to the server.
+The containerized test workload is configured to only be schedulable on the Guest VMs, meaning that the server on the Control VM orchestrates a test application with replicas that are deployed and executed on each of the target Guest VMs.
+In addition to the same initialization procedure that is carried out when running the tests on a baremetal distribution image, initialization for virtualization distribution images includes connecting a K3s agent running on each target Guest VM to the Control VM's K3s server (if it is not already connected).
+To do this, before the tests run, the Systemd service that provides the K3s agent on each Guest VM is configured with a Systemd service unit override that provides the IP and authentication token of the Control VM's K3s server, and this service is then started.
+The K3s integration test suite therefore expects that there are target Guest VMs available when running on a virtualization distribution image, and will not create any if they are not found.

-In both cases, the test suite will not be run until the appropriate K3s services are in the 'active' state, and all 'kubesystem' pods are either running, or have completed their workload.
+In both cases, the test suite will not be run until the appropriate K3s services are in the 'active' state, and all 'kube-system' pods are either running, or have completed their workload.

-1. K3s orchestration of containerized web service is composed of many sub-tests, grouped here by test area:
+1. K3s container orchestration is composed of many sub-tests, grouped here by test area: